dvreeze/ocp-java-17-learning/doc/chapter02-operators.md

 ### Ternary operator

-It's like and if-else-statement as expression.
+It's like an if-else-statement as expression.
 The use of parentheses can help readability.
 If the types of the 2 branches cannot "match", the compiler will emit an error.